amandoabreu/amandoabreu.github.io/_posts/2023-10-09-startup-red-flags-engineers-perspective.md

 category: fCTO
 date: 2023-09-10 09:13:32
 ---
 The startup world is an exhilarating place filled with innovation, opportunities, and challenges.
 It's not a path for everyone, and even the most promising ventures can hit roadblocks.
 What are some of the signs that hint at a startup's impending failure?
-We asked 13 engineers, and here are their insightful responses.
+We asked 14 engineers, and here are their insightful responses.

 **1. Assess like an Investor**
 >"Whatever the founders SAY about their business is far less important than how the business is actually performing and whether it has legs long term.
 Do your homework.
 Like many others in this industry, I have been badly burned by well-meaning founders who TRULY BELIEVED they were going to make us all billionaires, only to fail to make payroll and end up insolvent.
 Do your homework."

 Startups should be evaluated based on their metrics such as revenue, growth projections, monthly active users, customer acquisition costs, and product/market fit, among others.

+You need to <a href="https://www.feeltheboot.com/blog/what-angel-investors-look-for" target="_blank">assess like an investor.</a>

 Words and hype are necessary to a degree, but without something solid behind them, it's a one way ticket to insolvency city.